6.1 Hair Structure and Follicle Anatomy

 Test Your Knowledge

-Which hair-shaft layer is the main body of the hair and contains much of its pigment?
+Which hair-shaft layer forms the bulk of the hair and contains most of its pigment, strength, and elasticity?

 A